ehcastroh/arxiv_chatbot/README.md

 ## Overview

-This project implements a chatbot system with integrated tool definitions and execution.
-The chatbot is designed as a simple but extensible example for understanding how conversational AI can be augmented with tools, via model context protocol (MCP) to perform tasks beyond basic dialogue.
+This project implements a chatbot system that integrates with arXiv to search and retrieve research paper metadata.
+It demonstrates how conversational AI can be augmented with tools via the Model Context Protocol (MCP) to perform tasks beyond basic dialogue.

+The repo is structured with:

+* A Jupyter Notebook (`arxiv_chatbot.ipynb`) for ideation, design, and experimentation.

+* A Python executable (`arxiv_chatbot.py`) for running the chatbot interactively in the terminal.

 ## Features